 The common earthworm, Lumbricus terrestris, is the one we find while digging in our gardens.
 They burrow deeply and serve to aerate the soil where they prefer to live.
-They do not survive in compost piles, but will benefit your raised beds and garden plots.
+They do NOT survive in compost piles, but will still benefit your raised beds and garden plots.

 Both worms produce the mineral-rich castings that also help to give the soil good texture for better roots and nutrient absorption.

 Worms can be easily raised in a simple bin or a special worm habitat.

 a plastic bin at least 2' x 2' and 1' deep